LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## Change Default Branch

+There can be several reasons why you would change your default branch.

+* It can be convenient to have the branch you build most be configured as the default branch
+* The branch you want to build has a different workflow than your default branch (not typical)
-If you want a current branch to be the one you build all the time, you may choose to set it as the default branch.
-This is not a requirement unless there has been a change in the workflow files.
-Check the zulipchat conversation about the branch you are testing to see if it is necessary.
+    * In this case, you **must** modify the default branch
+    * Check the zulipchat conversation about the branch you are testing to see if it is necessary to make it default

 These are the steps to modify the default branch.